 This happens quite often with commitment issues in females.
-You will have your guard up at all times because it seems like the natural thing to do.
+Having your guard up at all times is a typical commitment-phobic woman trait because it seems like the natural thing to do.
 But in the process of fortifying yourself, you will become averse to the prospect of a relationship and everything that it entails.
-Just FYI – there are healthier ways of looking after yourself like drawing emotional boundaries and balancing independence in a romantic space.
+Just FYI, there are healthier ways of looking after yourself like drawing emotional boundaries and balancing independence in a romantic space.

 2. Hot mess – Dating someone with commitment issues is hard!

 What’s the word we’re looking for?
 Self-sabotage.
 The moment you feel your partner inching closer to a committed space, you will inadvertently do something to sever the connection.
 It could be anything from acting selfishly to cheating, withdrawing affection, being unnecessarily aggressive, and so on.
 While it seems ridiculous (and frankly unbelievable), this is precisely what a commitment-phobe does.